Adult education: Characteristics of non-participating adults in education

 Educational attainment is determined as the most important factor in predicting participation in AE.
 It is known that those with higher levels of educational attainment participate more in AE programs.

 The IALS showed that there was a clear relationship between previous educational attainment and participation in AE.
 The data found those with low educational background were less likely to participate in OECD countries.
 Specifically, the participation rate was 57.6% for adults who completed college or university education; while, it was 15.5% for adults who did not complete high school.

 The Eurobarometer survey also showed that 87% of low-educated people belonged to the non-participant group.
 Reason of low or non-participation of the less-educated can be explained from perspectives of individual and employers.
 Individual point illustrated that low self-confidence regarding the learning, which mainly derived from previous bad educational experiences, could be a major obstacle for the less-educated.
 Apart from low self-confidence, those less-educated might not perceive their need of participation or might actually not have a need to participate.
 Yet, employers' view was apparent that they tended to support high-educated because they were more trainable than the low-educated.
 Therefore, the participation of the less-educated was low since they could not get promotions from their employers.

-At last, adults who come from a better socio-economic background tend to participate more in AE programs.
+Finally, adults who come from a better socio-economic background tend to participate more in AE programs.
 The OECD data showed that higher the parent' educational level could produce the higher participation rate.

 Summarizing above findings, people, those are young and men, with high levels of education, high-status of jobs are more likely to take part in any form of education and training.
 On the contrary, typical non-participants tend to be women, older, less educated, and coming from poor socio-economic backgrounds.
 In addition, less-skilled, unemployed, immigrants, language minorities, and rural residents are less likely to participate in AE programmes.